-XIII.4.
-Among the subsidiary bodies of COSPAR there shall be a Committee on Publications and a Committee on Awards.
+Among the subsidiary bodies of COSPAR there shall be a Committee on Publications, a Committee on Awards, and a Committee on Industrial Relations.
 These shall be standing committees (i.e. established for indefinite periods).

-XIII.5.
-The COSPAR Scientific Advisory Committee (CSAC) is established to advise the President and Bureau on scientific matters.
-The CSAC chair, membership and terms of office are determined with due consideration of nationality, scientific interest and gender balance by the President who informs the Bureau.
-The President also defines the agenda of the CSAC annual meetings in consultation with the CSAC chair.
-The President, Vice-Presidents and Scientific Commission Chairs are ex-officio members of the CSAC.
-The CSAC chair reports to the Bureau on the findings and recommendations of the committee.
+A COSPAR Scientific Advisory Committee (CSAC) is established to advise the President and Bureau on scientific matters.
+The CSAC membership and terms of office are determined with due consideration of scientific expertise, nationality, gender balance and diversity by the President who informs the Bureau.
+The Vice-Presidents and Scientific Commission and Panel Chairs are members of the CSAC.
+The President chairs the CSAC and defines the agenda of its annual meetings.
+The President reports to the Bureau on the findings and recommendations of the CSAC meetings.

 XIV.
 OTHER RULES

-XIV.2.
-Any rules established, changed, or invalidated by the Bureau shall be reported to the Council at the next regular Council Meeting.
+Any rules decided on and decisions taken, changed, or invalidated by the Bureau shall be reported to the Council at the next regular Council Meeting.